Visit Krakow

 • The Wieliczka Salt Mine

 The Wieliczka Salt Mine has been the world’s longest active salt mine and perhaps the most startling example of industry meets art.
-See our comprehensive photo walkthrough of what it’s like in Wieliczka Salt Mines and how to get there.
+See our comprehensive photo walkthrough of what it’s like in Wieliczka Salt Mines and our dedicated How To Get To Wieliczka Saltmines From Kraków page.

 • Zakopane